-- The pupil's history. - Whether a progressive discipline approach has been used with the pupil. - Whether the activity for which the pupil may be suspended was related to any harassment of the pupil because of his or her the pupil's race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation, gender identity, gender expression, or sexual orientation or family status, marital status, or to any other form of harassment.

-- How the suspension or expulsion would affect the pupil's ongoing education. - The age of the pupil.

-• In the case of a pupil for whom an individual education plan has been developed, (i) whether the behaviour was a manifestation of a disability identified in the pupil's individual education plan.

-(ii)whether appropriate individualized accommodation has been provided, and (iii)whether the suspension or expulsion is likely to result in an aggravation or worsening of the pupil's behaviour or conduct.

-• Whether the pupil has a history of marginalization or trauma.
+- The pupil's history. - Whether a progressive discipline approach has been used with the pupil. - Whether the activity for which the pupil may be suspended was related to any harassment of the pupil because of the pupil's race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation, gender identity, gender expression, family status, marital status, orto any other form of harassment. - How the suspension or expulsion would affect the pupil's ongoing education. - The age of the pupil. - In the case of a pupil for whom an individual education plan has been developed, (i) whether the behaviour was a manifestation of a disability identified in the pupil's individual education plan. - (ii) whether appropriate individualized accommodation has been provided, and (iii) whether the suspension or expulsion is likely to result in an aggravation or worsening of the pupil's behaviour or conduct. - Whether the pupil has a history of marginalization or trauma.